 pnpm embed

 This rebuilds all chunks from scratch and upserts to Upstash Vector.
-Re-runs are idempotent — safe to run as many times as needed.
+After upsert, the script automatically:

-CI also runs pnpm embed automatically on every push to main that includes knowledge/** changes.
+CI behavior: pnpm embed runs automatically on every push to main that includes knowledge/** changes, using the default (sync enabled) behavior.